Foods You Should Never Reheat in a Microwave

-We already know better than to nuke plastic—or heaven forbid, aluminum foil—but certain foods can become downright toxic when reheated in the microwave.
-Here's what you need to know.
+We already know better than to nuke aluminum foil, but certain foods can become downright toxic when reheated in the microwave.

 Some 40 years ago, North American kitchens received the gift of the microwave and quickly became dependent on it for lightning-fast heating.
 Younger generations can’t even imagine making oatmeal, hot chocolate, or popcorn without it.
 And yet so many of us are using the microwave incorrectly.
 Sure, we know to never zap aluminum foil, metal, or plastic, but there are equally dangerous risks involved in reheating certain foods.

 For starters, a microwave does not cook food evenly, which often means that any bacteria present in the food will survive.
 Then there’s the problem of microwave blasts directly contributing to the production of carcinogenic toxins.
-To minimize the microwave risks, don’t use it to cook or warm these six foods:
+To minimize the risks, here are 10 foods you should never microwave.